jelford/webdev-toolbox/README.md

 You may have noticed that some standard JS tooling is not in the box:
 `webpack`, `gulp`, `grunt` and friends.
 That's because each project is likely to use its own version

+## Why Fedora?

+- Tooling and packages are generally up-to-date
+- Permissive licensing around redistribution
+- Restrictive licensing around what goes into the distribution itself (which enables it to be permissive about what you can do with it).

+Ubuntu was the other obvious choice, but [Canonical's IP Policy](https://ubuntu.com/legal/intellectual-property-policy) is less permissive than [Fedora's](https://fedoraproject.org/wiki/Distribution#Distribution).